DiyaArya/Sudoku-Solver/README.md

 # Sudoku-Solver
-Efficient C-based Sudoku Solver using `Square` and `Box` structures for cell management.
-Employs backtracking and heuristic algorithms to optimize solving speed.
-Features an interactive `ncurses` interface, allowing dynamic user interaction.
-Ideal for both solving and aiding Sudoku puzzles.
+This C-based Sudoku Solver efficiently tackles the popular puzzle using sophisticated data structures and algorithms.
+Core components include Square and Box structures for managing individual cells and 3x3 grid sections, defined in sudoku.h.
+The solver incorporates backtracking and heuristic techniques within solve.c to fill in the grid swiftly, minimizing unnecessary computations.

+Utility functions in square.c and box.c maintain the integrity of each square and box.
+The program leverages the ncurses library for an interactive terminal interface, allowing users to dynamically interact with the Sudoku grid.
+This makes the solver not only a powerful computational tool but also an engaging application for Sudoku enthusiasts.